sfu-dis/corobase/README.md

 - `eager`: load all latest versions during recovery, so the database is fully in-memory when it starts to process new transactions;
 - `lazy`: start a thread to load versions in the background after recovery, so the database is partially in-memory when it starts to process new transactions.
 - `none`: load versions on-demand upon access.

-*SSI and SSN specific:*

-`--safesnap`: enable safe snapshot for read-only transactions.

-*SSN-specific:*

-`--ssn-read-opt-threshold`: versions that are read by a read-mostly transaction and older than this value are considered "old" and will not be tracked; setting it to 0 will skip all read tracking for read-mostly transactions (`TXN_FLAG_READ_MOSTLY`).

-*SSI-specific:*
-`--ssi-read-only-opt`: enable P&G style read-only optimization for SSI.